 Rule 3-410.
-Insurance Disclosure
+Insurance disclosure Disclosure of Professional Liability Insurance

-- (A) A member who is not covered by professional liability insurance shall inform a client at the time of the client's engagement of the member that the member is not covered by professional liability insurance.
-The notice required by this paragraph shall be provided to the client in writing, and the member shall obtain from the client a signed and dated acknowledgment of receipt of that notice. - (B) If a member is covered by professional liability insurance at the time of a client's engagement of the member, and the member subsequently ceases to be covered by professional liability insurance during the representation of the client, the member shall inform the client in writing within thirty days of the date that the member ceases to be covered by professional liability insurance. - (C) Within thirty days of [insert effective date of this rule], a member shall inform in writing all existing clients for whom the member is currently rendering continuing legal services if the member is not covered by professional liability insurance. - (D) Paragraphs (A), (B) and (C) do not apply to a member who is employed as a government lawyer or in-house counsel and does not represent clients outside that capacity.
+- (A) A member who knows or should know that he or she is not covered by does not have professional liability insurance shall inform a client at the time of the client's engagement of the member that the member is not covered by does not have professional liability insurance.
+The notice required by this paragraph shall be provided to the client in writing, and the member shall obtain from the client a signed and dated acknowledgment of receipt of that notice. - (B) If a member is covered by professional liability insurance does not provide the notice required under paragraph (A) at the time of a client's engagement of the member, and the member subsequently ceases to be covered by knows or should know that he or she no longer has professional liability insurance during the representation of the client, the member shall inform the client in writing within thirty days of the date that the member ceases to be covered by knows or should know that he or she no longer has professional liability insurance. - (C) Within thirty days of [insert effective date of this rule], a member shall inform in writing all existing clients for whom the member is currently rendering continuing legal services if the member is not covered by professional liability insurance. - (D)(C) Paragraphs (A), (B) and (C) do This rule does not apply to a member who is employed as a government lawyer or in-house counsel and does not represent or provide legal advice to clients outside that capacity.